-Vilhelm Hammershøi: The Danish Painter Who Made Stillness Visible
+Vilhelm Hammershøi: Danish Painter Who Made Silence Visible

 Picture of Steven Højlund